MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 To build a service worker in your project, use the **Cache-first network** service worker recipe from [PWA Builder][PwaBuilderServiceWorker].

-1. Open [pwabuilder.com/serviceworker][PwaBuilderServiceWorker] and select the **Cache-first network** service worker and select the **Download** button.
-1. The download contains the following 2 files.
+1. Navigate to [pwabuilder.com/serviceworker][PwaBuilderServiceWorker], select the **Cache-first network** service worker, and select the **Download** button.
+The downloaded file contains the following files:

     *   `pwabuilder-sw-register.js`
     *   `pwabuilder-sw.js`